Sebastian-Estrada/NutriCook/README.md

 # NutriCook
-A digital recipe cookbook focused on promoting healthy eating habits Users can search for recipes based on ingredients, meal types.
+A digital recipe cookbook focused on promoting healthy eating habits.
+Users can search for recipes based on ingredients, meal types.
 It will take ingredients as input and output recipes based on the input ingredients.

 # Clone Repository:
 - git clone (https://github.com/Sebastian-Estrada/NutriCook.git)